-After completing social screening of the targeted shelters in different districts, the D&S Consultants have finalized a total of 250 new disaster shelters in the districts of Barisal- 58 nos, Bhola-42 nos, Feni-19 nos, Cox's Bazar-62 nos, Lakhsmipur-34 nos and Noakhali- 35 nos.
-With similar exercise, they have selected 130 nos. of rehabilitation shelters only in Chittagong district.
+After completing social screening of the targeted shelters in different districts, the D&S Consultants have finalized as of March 2019, a total of 250 new disaster shelters in the districts of Barisal- 58 nos, Bhola-42 nos, Feni-19 nos, Cox's Bazar-62 nos, Lakhsmipur-34 nos. and Noakhali-35 nos.

+With similar exercise, they have selected 150 nos. of rehabilitation shelters in Chittagong and Feni districts.

 LGED is reported to have prepared SA reports containing SMPs of all the new and rehabilitation shelters.
-These have been sent to WB for review and concurrence.
+These are reported to have been sent to WB for review and concurrence.
 It is learnt that WB has issued concurrence of the reports.